 Anahata is the energy center of love, compassion, humanity, and safety.

 It enables a loving contact with fellow human beings on the relation me-you.
-It nurtures the sense of community by stimulating self-awareness.
+It nurtures a sense of community by stimulating self-awareness.

 A balanced heart chakra makes it easier for a person to establish ties with other people while excluding all egotistical interests for doing so.